 Application Procedure & Forms | Master of Fine Arts in Writing

-The Master of Fine Arts in Writing program accepts new students twice a year for semesters beginning with the January and June residencies; students may enter the program in either semester.
-At the same time, we also accept applications for Residency Writers Conference participants.
+The Master of Fine Arts in Writing program accepts new students twice a year for semesters beginning with a 10-day residency, followed by a semester of guided study.
+Students may enter the program in either semester.

 Those planning to matriculate should hold an undergraduate degree or be close to completing one at the time of application.
 Admission is based primarily on the quality of the applicant's original creative writing in one of the program areas: poetry, fiction, or creative nonfiction.
 In addition, the Admissions Board looks for promise exhibited in the critical and personal essays.
 In the latter, applicants should address their ability to participate productively and supportively in a writing community and to sustain commitment through extended independent work periods during the guided study.